icodejs/page-alert/README.md

 # page-alert
-Alert me when a website changes based on a custom criteria
+Alert me when a website changes based on custom criteria